sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 She shrugged.
 "You should know that I've been investigating that alien and her spaceship for a few days, and if you'll have me, I may be able to help appeal to her."

 Snatcher stared at the creature.
 His first instinct told him to silence it permanently and devour its soul but this...
-'Cooking Cat' might know how to convince the kid to hang around.
+'Cooking Cat' might know how to convince the kid to hang around, if she's been on her ship.

 ... oh, he hoped this wouldn't be taken for weakness... "*Today's your lucky day, cat.
 You have sixty seconds.
 Explain why you can get her to stay and why I shouldn't have your soul as a snack.*"